Headhunter (video game): Plot

+Development

+Headhunter is the first game to be developed by Amuze, a Swedish video game developer based in Solna.
+It was established in 1996 by John Kroknes and Stefan Holmqvist. they would close down after developing Headhunter Redemption.
+According to John Kroknes, creative director at Amuze, the game was strongly influenced by 1980s action movies and Paul Verhoeven's science fiction films.
+Headhunter is the first video game to have its score recorded at Abbey Road Studios.

 Reception

 The Dreamcast version received "generally favorable reviews", while the PlayStation 2 version received "average" reviews, according to video game review aggregator Metacritic.

 The Dreamcast version received a highly favorable review from Eurogamer's Tom Bramwell.
 Bramwell in his review noted that it had been compared to Metal Gear Solid, but considered the setting and story to be superior in Headhunter.
 The game was described as "a masterpiece of modern videogame development".

-Sequel

-Headhunter also got a sequel, Headhunter Redemption, released in 2004.